Sign in to Nexus Sites/Apps from Personal Devices via SSO & Multi Factor Authentication (MFA)

 MFA registration must be completed.
 Have smartphone/tablet nearby while logging in.

-4. Enter in the password you login to work PCs
+5. Enter in the password you login to work PCs

-5. Click Approve on your smartphone/tablet.
+6. Click Approve on your smartphone/tablet.
 If you don't get an alert on your phone with a moment open the Microsoft Authenticator app & click arrow circle in top-right:

-7. You should be signed-in
+8. You should be signed-in

-Zoom Login From Personal Device
+Zoom Sign-in from Personal Device

 1. Go to zoom.us/download then click Download (under Zoom Client for Meetings)